mroberts1/BOOTSTRA.386/manual/index.md

 The candidate looks around the room almost as if asking permission to get up and then pushes his chair back and walks over to the chalkboard.
 He draws an oblong horizontal rectangle.
 Inside it are the words "File" "Edit" "View" "Windows" and "Help".
 Then he scratches a rectangle around the "File" and says "Alright the user points the mouse at this and then a rectangle below appears, we call it a menu" as he places the words "New", "Open", "Open Recent", "Save", "Save As", and "Exit".

-Gilda gets up and walks up to him as she picks up her chalk.
+Kat gets up and walks up to him as she picks up her chalk.
 "Interesting idea, but here's the problems." she doesn't even look at the candidate as she starts pressing dots on the chalkboard, "see, File is a noun, Edit and View are verbs.
 You've just gone from Noun-Verb in the first column to Verb-Noun in the second.
 And also, why is exiting the program in the File's command box?
 Who would look for it there?
 Why not under the Windows command box?"

 The candidate looks back at the board and mumbles, "I ...
 I never thought of that..."